h-yung/yardswap/shared-notes.md

 Should the app enforce a "first dib always gets the item" or gently recommend it and just leave the item owner to decide based on the users who have called dibs?

 - Currently, the item owner decides.
 Plus, there could be a late dib-placer who also matches (has an item that the owner of _this_ item called dibs on).
-This is easy to "game" so again - built on trust.

 How to encourage item review of item description accuracy?
 This is currently unenforceable on an app level unless there is a condition that prevents a second dib being placed if there is a completed item swap/gift but no comment from the user.